vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

 ### Early Game (Rounds 1-3)

 1. **Buy Volatile Stocks When Cheap**
-   - Infosys and Reliance at Rs 10-30 are excellent investments
+   - NovaTech and VitalCare Pharma at $10-30 are excellent investments
    - High volatility = high potential returns
    - Your cards will tell you which direction they'll move

 2. **Aim for Director Status Fast**
    - 50,000 shares (25%) gives you card suppression power
    - Easier to achieve in early rounds when prices are low
-   - Example: Wockhardt at Rs 15 = only Rs 7,50,000 for Director status
+   - Example: Atlas Bank at $15 = only $750,000 for Director status

 3. **Read Your Cards**
    - If you have multiple positive cards for one stock, invest heavily